Skip to content

 Outcomes of a Higher vs. Lower Hemodialysate Bicarbonate Concentration

-To help inform the conduct of the Dial-Bicarb trial, please click on the link to complete our short survey.
+To help inform the conduct of the Dial-Bicarb trial, please click on the link to complete our short survey

 Co-PI: Dr. Amber Molnar

 Dr. Amber Molnar is a nephrologist at St Joseph’s Healthcare, Hamilton, an Associate Professor with the Department of Medicine Division of Nephrology at McMaster University and holds a cross appointment with the Department of Health Research Methods, Evidence and Impact.
 She received her MD at the University of Saskatchewan and completed Internal Medicine training at Western University.
-She then completed her Nephrology training followed by a two-year research fellowship and MSc in Epidemiology at the University of Ottawa.
+She completed her Nephrology training followed by a two-year research fellowship and MSc in Epidemiology at the University of Ottawa.

 Dr. Molnar is an Adjunct Scientist with ICES, where she uses large, provincial healthcare databases to understand clinically important associations and answer research questions pertinent to patients with kidney disease.
 Her research program focuses primarily on improving outcomes for patients with chronic kidney disease and on hemodialysis.